gdm413229/swwmgz_m/ExtendedLore.md

   Winter Nexus, they gather the four elemental gems and defeat the "Viridescent Lord".
 A mysterious shadowy figure revives the corpse of D'Sparil, both disappear shortly after.

-Abyssal Era (Project Abyss timeline):

-- 71 BA: Saya and Kirin have their first child, Yasu, who grows up to become the new Rust Emperor.
-- 57 BA: Using Saya's interportal technology, the Rust Empire creates the various "passages", connecting Akkou and many other realms together.
-- 41 BA: Elena Yanikov XXII, daughter of Taro and Elena XXI, is born.
-- 38 BA: The town of Kenaia becomes corrupted by some strange "red mass", many of its inhabitants turn into mindless beasts.
-- 17 BA: The Church of Levlen initiates their Esper Crusades, aiming to rid the land of all magic-aligned people.
-- 15 BA: Alakir of Kanaiarkar manages to flee his hometown during an attack from Levlen crusaders.
-- 8 BA: First excavations on Evakai.
-- The Abyssal Year: In order to stop a massive Eldrich Abomination from corrupting all of existence, the two Mishe brothers activate Vault 490.
-  Although the threat is defeated, major parts of the multiverse shatter in the process, causing severe distortions in time and space.
-- 13: General Marius dies in combat defending the realm of Naiarkar from an invasion of Levlen crusaders.
-- 22: The Grand Patriarch becomes the Champion of the Kenaia Colloseum.
-- 27: A strange plague spreads throughout the various realms.
-A man known as "The Emissary" appears and reveals himself as its creator, he is captured and imprisoned by the Rust Empire.
-- 29: Project Abyss begins.